 We were first introduced to Wahroonga Park by someone in our mother’s group.
-It was a perfect place to catch up as a group due to the expansive grassed area, beautiful trees and a coffee shop directly across the road!
-In 2014, the playground section and toilets went through a much needed make-over.
+It was a perfect place to catch up as a group due to the expansive grassed area, beautiful trees and a cafe directly across the road!
+A few years ago, the playground section and toilets went through a much needed make-over.
 The end result was great and now Wahroonga Park firmly becomes one of the playgrounds worth travelling for in Sydney if you have children under 5.

 The playground is fully fenced (aside from the swings for the older kids) and sits in a bigger park which takes up the entire block.
 It’s very pretty, with manicured gardens and a rotunda.
 Who doesn’t love a rotunda?!